SathinduPerera/Bleach-Dictionary-App/README.md

 - Search and browse through a wide range of "Bleach" characters.
 - Access detailed information about each character, including their name, description, and abilities.
-- User-friendly and responsive web interface built using React for the frontend.
+- User-friendly and responsive web interface built using React for the front end.
 - Server-side functionality powered by Node.js and Express.
 - Easy-to-follow installation and usage instructions.